crate/cloud-reference/docs/overview.rst

 Cluster Scale
 '''''''''''''

-The blue box on the left shows the current cluster subscription plan, including the tier and the scale unit.
-The scale unit can also be adjusted on this page.
+The blue box on the left shows the current cluster subscription plan.
+The scale unit can be adjusted on this page, and the storage capacity can be increased here.

 .. image:: _assets/img/cluster-settings-scale.png
    :alt: Cloud Console cluster scaling tab

-Using the overview showing the resources and the price for different scale units based on the selected subscription plan and tier, you can simply click the *Edit scale unit* button to adjust the scaling to the desired level.
+You can scale your cluster here by using the slider under the Cluster Scale panel.
+The cluster capacity indicated will change accordingly.

 ..
 NOTE::